ashvayka/thingsboard_pe_converters/README.md

 #### config.json

-There are next fields that must be set: scriptLang, name, version, manufacturer.
+Contains fields such as scriptLang, name, version, and manufacturer.

 > **NOTE** "scriptLang" can be set: *"javaScript"* or *"tbel"*
 > *Example*: